• Skip to primary navigation

 Admission: $10, $7: Students and Seniors

 The museum works to preserve the art and culture of Tibet.
-Many artifacts are part of the museum’s collection, including a donation of Himalayan artifacts from U.S. Ambassador to Nepal 1980-81 Phillip R. Trimble.
-This collection includes two black death masks from Bhutan, a Vajra, a bell and a ritual skull cup from Nepal, two Tamang masks (male and female), and Bhutanese silver bracelets.
-Rugs from the 19th century and a saddle blanket from Tibet are also part of the collection.
+The museum’s collection includes many artifacts, including a donation of Himalayan artifacts from U.S. Ambassador to Nepal from 1980 to 1981, Phillip R. Trimble.
+This collection includes two black death masks from Bhutan, a Vajra, a bell, and a ritual skull cup from Nepal, two Tamang masks (male and female), and Bhutanese silver bracelets.
+Rugs from the 19th century and a Tibetan saddle blanket are also part of the collection.

 3. Museum of Maritime Navigation and Communication